cesarParra/lwc-signals/README.md

 The following storage helpers are available by default:

 - `useLocalStorage(key: string)`: Stores the signal in the `localStorage` with the given key
+- `useCookies(key: string, expires?: Date)`: Stores the signal in a cookie with the given key.
+You can also pass an optional `expires` parameter to set the expiration date of the cookie

 ### Creating custom storage